musicvano/Blog/src/csharp/print-sin-wave.md

 **Program crashes**: Check that console window is not minimized

-## License
+## Source Code

-This project is licensed under the MIT license.
+Please refer to the [GitHub repository](https://github.com/musicvano/Tutorials/tree/main/PrintSin).